05TharunKM/Samsung-PD-Training-/README.md

 Waveform :
 <img width="1080" alt="dc1wv.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/9a02b148108b4357bfdaf85ca28b8b889cb483f9/docs/assets/images3/dc1wv.png">
-As we see in above image , when is reset is going from logic '1' to '0' output q is changed to '0' to '1' in next edge clock cycle and stays the same until reset is '1' again.
+As we see in above image , when is reset is going from logic '1' to '0' output q is changed to '0' to '1' in next edge of clock cycle and stays the same until reset is '1' again.

 Schematic:
 <img width="1080" alt="dc1syn.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/9a02b148108b4357bfdaf85ca28b8b889cb483f9/docs/assets/images3/dc1syn.png">